Assertion (software development): Usage

 In languages such as Eiffel, assertions form part of the design process; other languages, such as C and Java, use them only to check assumptions at runtime.
 In both cases, they can be checked for validity at runtime but can usually also be suppressed.

 Assertions in design by contract

 Assertions can function as a form of documentation: they can describe the state the code expects to find before it runs (its preconditions), and the state the code expects to result in when it is finished running (postconditions); they can also specify invariants of a class.
 Eiffel integrates such assertions into the language and automatically extracts them to document the class.
 This forms an important part of the method of design by contract.

 This approach is also useful in languages that do not explicitly support it: the advantage of using assertion statements rather than assertions in comments is that the program can check the assertions every time it runs; if the assertion no longer holds, an error can be reported.
 This prevents the code from getting out of sync with the assertions.

+For example, the following demonstrates design by contract in C++ (using C++26 contracts).